jrothrock/down-hill-racer/README.md

 ## To Do
 - Fix physics bugs with platform not generating in correct area
-- Work on stearing
+- Work on steering (improved, but needs more work)
 - Work on barricade placement
 - Change speed overtime
-- Add pause ability
 - Change Angle of camera on fall?
 - Add points for hitting coins?
 - Add points for spinning during jumps?